marcransome/MRBrew/README.md

 + (void)cancelAllOperationsOfType:(MRBrewOperationType)operationType;
 ```

+The delegate object for each operation that is cancelled will receive a message indicating operation failure (`brewOperation:didFailWithError:`) along with an `NSError` object whose code matches the `MRBrewErrorCancelled` constant.

+####Miscellaneous
-If the `brew` executable has been moved outside of the default `/usr/local/bin/` directory, specify its location before performing any operations:
+If the `brew` executable has been moved outside of the default `/usr/local/bin/` directory (generally not advisable), specify its location before performing any operations:

 ```objc
 [MRBrew setBrewPath:@"/usr/bin/brew"];
 ```

+This call only needs to be made once per project.

 ##Advanced
 Visit [CocoaDocs](http://cocoadocs.org/docsets/MRBrew/) for additional documentation, or alternatively inspect the header files directly.